toreau/perl-presizely/README.md

 ### Serve original image as-is

 The simplest way of using Presizely is to just hand it the URL to the original image without specifying any transformations.
+The only advantage you get from this, is that every subsequent request will return a cached version of the image.

 ```
 http://127.0.0.1:3000/http://example.com/image.jpg